-In 1930, philosopher John Maynard Keynes predicted technological innovation would lead to a 15-hour work week.
-Sounds a bit utopian, right?
-Well anthropologist David Graeber from the London School of Economics recently suggested that this could actually have been a reality by now, if only we hadn’t filled our time with administrative inefficiencies and unrealistic expectations.
+In 1930, philosopher John Maynard Keynes predicted that technological innovation would lead to a 15-hour work week.
+Sounds a bit utopian in retrospect, right?
+Anthropologist David Graeber from the London School of Economics has suggested that this could in fact have been a reality by now, if only we hadn’t filled our time with administrative inefficiencies and unrealistic expectations.

 This might surprise you, but data from polling organisation Gallup backs it up: their research shows that careers are the biggest factor in our overall wellbeing, and that’s on top of all the other wellbeing factors – social, financial, physical and community.
 So if our careers affect our happiness so much, then what about flexible work?
 Shouldn’t it be the next best thing to working less?